Asian shares fall amid worries over US-China trade, Koreas

-Asian indexes were mostly lower on Wednesday as investors shifted their attention to uncertainties over a planned U.S.-North Korea summit after the perk from eased U.S.-China trade tensions faded.
+Asian indexes mostly slipped Wednesday amid continuing worries about North Korea after the perk from the easing of U.S.-China trade tensions faded.

-NORTH KOREA: President Donald Trump suggested that his highly anticipated June 12 summit meeting with North Korean leader Kim Jong Un could be delayed.
+NORTH KOREA: President Donald Trump suggested that the highly anticipated June 12 U.S. summit with North Korea could be delayed.
 The summit, planned for Singapore, offers a historic chance for peace on the peninsula but also the risk of a diplomatic failure.

-U.S.-CHINA TRADE: Trump said the United States and China are working toward an agreement that would ease U.S. sanctions that were imposed on ZTE Corp. and let the Chinese telecommunications giant stay in business.
-The deal might require ZTE to revamp its board and to pay a fine of $1 billion or more, Trump said.
-The talks follow an agreement by both sides to hold off on punitive tariffs they had threatened to impose on up to $200 billion of each other's goods.

 THE QUOTE: "Equity markets can be seen continuing to sing to the tune of geopolitics with freshly brewed U.S.-China and U.S.-North Korean concerns," says Jingyi Pan, market strategist at IG in Singapore.